CLI Reference

 upgrade | update the sootsim CLI and engine runtime to the latest |

-server | run the sootsim bridge daemon in the foreground |
+serve | run the sootsim bridge in the foreground |

 runtime | manage engine runtimes under ~/.sootsim/runtimes/ |

-login | sign in so preview uploads are associated with your account |
+login | sign in for preview uploads |

-logout | clear the local desktop auth state |
+logout | clear the local desktop auth session |

 Global Flags